simpleinjector/Documentation/source/lifetimes.rst

 .. container:: Note

-    Only one instance will be created by the container per web request and the instance will be disposed when the web request ends (unless specified otherwise).
+    Only one instance will be created by the container per web request and the instance will be disposed when the web request ends.

-The `ASP.NET Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.Web>`_ is available (and available as **SimpleInjector.Integration.Web.dll** in the default download here on CodePlex) contains *RegisterPerWebRequest* extension methods and a **WebRequestLifestyle** class that enable easy *Per Web Request* registrations:
+The `ASP.NET Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.Web>`_ is available (and available as **SimpleInjector.Integration.Web.dll** in the default download) contains *RegisterPerWebRequest* extension methods and a **WebRequestLifestyle** class that enable easy *Per Web Request* registrations:

 .. code-block:: c#